vivaria/edisonrul.ing/docs/source/cards/k/kid-guard.md

 ### Card Rulings

-●This card must be activated when the opponent's monster declares an attack.
+*   This card must be activated when the opponent's monster declares an attack.